Superconductivity from incoherent Cooper pairs in the strong-coupling regime: Mean-field theory

 while $\Delta_{\mathrm{PG}}$ decreases only at $T\sim T_{\mathrm{PG}}> T_c$.
-This is a two stage process: with increasing temperature, the phase disorder terminates superconducting state.
-As the temperature increases further, the number of pre-bound electron states decreases terminating local $\Delta(\textbf{R})$.
-Let us also emphasize, that we keep quartic term $b$ not because of the large temperatures, but because of small parameter $|U-U_{c}|\ll U_{c}$.
+This is a two-stage process: With increasing temperature, the phase disorder terminates the superconducting state.
+As the temperature increases further, the number of prebound electron states decreases, terminating local $\Delta(\textbf{R})$.
+Let us also emphasize that we keep the quartic term $b$ not because of the large temperatures, but because of the small parameter $|U-U_{c}|\ll U_{c}$.

-We also note that the investigation of quantum fluctuations at strong interaction is beyond the present work.
+We also note that our calculations provide the upper bound for the critical temperature and an investigation of quantum and thermal fluctuations at strong interaction is beyond the present work.